mdkashem/BANKAPI/README.md

 * Accounts owned by users must support withdrawal, deposit, and transfer.
 * Transfer of funds should be allowed between accounts owned by the same user, as well as between accounts owned by different users.

+Click the image bellow to watch the demo.
 [![Watch the Demo](https://img.youtube.com/vi/2mUOJjAhj4g/0.jpg)](https://www.youtube.com/watch?v=2mUOJjAhj4g)

 ## Models